 Does KuCoin Report to the IRS?

-Cryptocurrency profits come under capital gains tax.
+Cryptocurrency profits come under the capital gains tax.
 And since crypto gains have become so common, people have started to wonder if the cryptocurrency exchanges enabling them, such as KuCoin, report the findings to the Internal Revenue Service (IRS).
-Given KuCoin is not a regulated cryptocurrency exchange in the USA, the question that arises is ether KuCoin reports to the IRS?
+Given that KuCoin is not a regulated cryptocurrency exchange in the USA, the question that arises is whether KuCoin reports to the IRS?
 This guide will answer whether KuCoin reports to the IRS and, if that is the case, whether it is direct or automatic.

 Does KuCoin Report Your Transactions To The IRS?

 KuCoin is not a licensed cryptocurrency exchange in the United States.
-This means it's not allowed in the US to provide any services and therefore, has no regulatory obligation to disclose any of your personal or crypto transaction details to Government entities such as the Internal Revenue Service (IRS) and Securities Exchange Commission (SEC).
+This means it's not allowed in the US to provide any services and, therefore, has no regulatory obligation to disclose any of your personal or crypto transaction details to government entities such as the Internal Revenue Service (IRS) and Securities Exchange Commission (SEC).

 How KuCoin Treats Your Crypto Transactions

 According to the KuCoin privacy policy, the exchange collects basic personal details as part of the Know-Your-Customer (KYC) process, and records details of crypto transactions placed (e.g. name of recipient, amount, and timestamps).
-KuCoin uses these details for a variety of purposes including providing access to KuCoin's services, confirming their identities, sending emails, and improving its features.
-The disclosure of details about the crypto transactions that are executed using KuCoin's services is not provided to third parties that are outside of the 'KuCoin Family'.
+KuCoin uses these details for a variety of purposes, including providing access to KuCoin's services, confirming their identities, sending emails, and improving its features.
+The disclosure of details about the crypto transactions that are executed using KuCoin's services is not provided to third parties that are outside of the ‘KuCoin Family'.

 The Importance of Reporting Crypto Earnings to the IRS